coder/coder/docs/networking.md

 Direct connections are a straight line between the user and workspace, so there is no special geo-distribution configuration.
-To speed up direct connections, move the user or workspace closer together.
+To speed up direct connections, move the user and workspace closer together.

 ### Relayed connections